M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq147)

-You likely came here because you are using a third party build of FairEmail.
+You likely came here because you are using a third-party build of FairEmail.

-There is **only support** on the latest Play store version, the latest GitHub release and the F-Droid build, but **only if** the version number of the F-Droid build is the same as the version number of the latest GitHub release.
+There is **only support** for the latest Play Store version and the latest GitHub release because those are the releases that can be built and released at any time.

 F-Droid builds irregularly, which can be problematic if there is an important update.
-Therefore you are advised to switch to the GitHub release.
+Therefore, you are advised to switch to the GitHub release.
 F-Droid isn't as secure as you might think anyway, [see here](https://privsec.dev/posts/android/f-droid-security-issues/).

 Note that developers have no control over F-Droid builds and the F-Droid infrastructure (apps, forums, etc.).

-OAuth access is available only for Play Store and Github releases because email providers permitted the use of OAuth for these releases only.
+OAuth access is available only for Play Store and GitHub releases because email providers permitted the use of OAuth for these releases only.
-The responsible for a release, for the F-Droid build this is the F-Droid organization, needs to ask for OAuth permissions, which mostly involves signing a contract with binding terms and conditions, often with the clause that the use of OAuth is exclusive.
+The responsible for a release, for the F-Droid build, this is the F-Droid organization, needs to ask for OAuth permissions, which mostly involves signing a contract with binding terms and conditions, often with the clause that the use of OAuth is exclusive.

-Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install ("*App was not installed*") the same app with a different signature for security reasons.
+Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install ("*App was not installed*", etc.) the same app with a different signature for security reasons.

 At the start of 2024, the Play Store app started to update all apps, including apps not installed via the Play Store.
 Since the F-Droid build is signed by the F-Droid organization, which basically means the F-Droid build is another app, updating the F-Droid build will fail.